jaroslawjanas/llmw-green-blocks/README.md

 The watermarking algorithm:

-1. For each generated token, the previous token's ID is used to seed a random number generator
+1. For each generated token, a window of previous token IDs is used to seed a random number generator
+   - The window size is controlled by the `--hash-window` parameter (default: 1 token)
+   - Using more tokens creates a more context-dependent watermark
 2. The vocabulary is randomly partitioned into two sets: green (50% by default) and red (50%)
 3. A bias value (default: 6.0) is added to the logits of all green tokens
+4. With temperature=0, the highest probability token is selected; with temperature>0, tokens are sampled from the adjusted distribution
-4. This increases the probability of selecting green tokens and decreases the likelihood of red token selection
+5. This increases the probability of selecting green tokens and decreases the likelihood of red token selection

 A higher green ratio indicates stronger watermarking effect.